poe-platform/poe-protocol/CONTRIBUTING.md

   https://github.com/poe-platform/poe-protocol/pull/28)
 - Merge it once CI passes
-- Go to https://github.com/poe-platform/poe-protocol/releases/new and make a new release
+- Go to https://github.com/poe-platform/poe-protocol/releases/new and make a new release (note this link works only if you have commit access to this repository)
 - The tag should be of the form "v0.0.X" for now.

 Once the protocol is finalized, the version number should track the protocol version